Genius Sports Limited Announce - GuruFocus.com

 Important Additional Information has been Filed with the U.S. Securities and Exchange Commission

-In connection with the consent solicitation, the Company has filed with the U.S. Securities and Exchange Commission (the “SEC”) an amended registration statement on Form F-4/A and an amendment to its tender offer statement on Schedule TO.
-The registration statement has not yet become effective.
-Securities may not be sold, nor may offers to buy be accepted, prior to the time that the registration statement becomes effective.
+In connection with the consent solicitation, the Company filed a registration statement on Form F-4 (the “Registration Statement”) relating to the securities to be issued in the offer to exercise and consent solicitation was filed with the U.S. Securities and Exchange Commission (the “SEC”) and was declared effective on January 18, 2023.

 This announcement is for informational purposes only and shall not constitute an offer to purchase or a solicitation of an offer to sell the warrants or an offer to sell or a solicitation of an offer to buy any ordinary shares in any state in which such offer, solicitation or sale would be unlawful before registration or qualification under the laws of any such state.
-The consent solicitation is being made only through the Schedule TO and prospectus and the complete terms and conditions of the consent solicitation are set forth in the Schedule TO and prospectus.
+The consent solicitation was made only through the Schedule TO and prospectus and the complete terms and conditions of the consent solicitation were set forth in the Schedule TO and prospectus.
 Copies of the Schedule TO and prospectus will be available free of charge at the website of the SEC at www.sec.gov.
-Requests for documents may also be directed to D.F.
-King & Co., Inc. at the phone number and email address set forth above.

-Holders of the warrants are urged to read the Schedule TO and prospectus carefully before making any decision with respect to the consent solicitation because they contain important information, including the various terms of, and conditions to, the consent solicitation.

-None of the Company, any of its management or its board of directors, or the solicitation agent, the transfer agent or the information and tabulation agent makes any recommendation as to whether or not holders of warrants should consent to the Warrant Amendment in the consent solicitation.

 About Genius Sports